Lynching of Joe Coe: Aftermath

 The following day when Coe's body was set for public viewing at a downtown mortuary, six thousand spectators filed by.
 Hucksters sold pieces of the lynching rope as souvenirs.

-Ten days after the lynching, the Douglas County Assistant Coroner testified in court that Smith died of "fright", rather than of the wounds inflicted on him by the mob.
+Ten days after the lynching, the Douglas County Assistant Coroner testified in court that Coe died of "fright", rather than of the wounds inflicted on him by the mob.
 Those wounds included sixteen wounds to his body and three vertebrae broken in his spine.
 Despite this, the coroner testified, "[T]he heart was so contracted and the blood was in such a condition that the doctor was satisfied that the man was literally scared to death."
 County Attorney Mahoney said he would have to modify the charges against the lynchers.
 The grand jury decided not to prosecute.